 Two Ways to Enhance Reputation & Rank Up

-As we’ve mentioned before, our team at the Plumbing Webmasters utilizes our own in-house tool to collect reviews.
-Righteous Reviews allows customers to leave reviews for their preferred platform (Google, Facebook, etc.) directly on a client’s website.
+As we’ve mentioned, our Plumbing Webmasters team utilizes our in-house tool to collect reviews.
+DataPins allows customers to leave reviews directly on their preferred platform (Google, Facebook, etc.) on a client’s website.
 It also collects reviews left on those platforms and citation services.

-While that cross-platform functionality certainly offers convenient reputation management, the really exciting benefit of Righteous Reviews is geo-tagging!
+While that cross-platform functionality certainly offers convenient reputation management, the really exciting benefit of DataPins is geo-tagging!
 When a customer receives a request for a review (usually via text), their submission gets tagged on Google Maps without revealing their exact address.
-Google loves this input, and ranks up websites that display them.
+Google loves this input and ranks up websites that display them.

-If you’d like to learn more about the processes behind reputation management, or if you’d like additional details about how Righteous Reviews can help your business, give us a call at (877) 388-9884.
-At Plumbing Webmasters, our clients regularly dominate the rankings in local search!
+If you’d like to learn more about the processes behind reputation management or if you’d like additional details about how DataPins can help your business, give us a call.
+At Plumbing Webmasters, our clients regularly dominate the rankings in local searches.
 They earn higher traffic volume, stronger user engagement, and better lead generation.
 We’d love to partner with your plumbing business too.

 Podcast: Play in new window | Download